Hexavalent Chromium Testing Lab Houston, TX

 What are chromate primers and how are they identified?

 Chromate primers include zinc chromate (yellow-green color, widely used on bridges, aircraft, and structural steel), strontium chromate (bright yellow, aerospace and defense), and barium chromate (pale yellow).
-They are typically applied as anti-corrosion primer coats under topcoat paint layers and may be hidden under multiple paint layers on older structures.
 Identification requires bulk paint chip laboratory analysis by alkaline extraction + IC (NOT acid digestion, which would destroy Cr(VI) speciation).
 XRF field analyzers can detect total chromium in paint but cannot speciate Cr(VI) from Cr(III) — only laboratory alkaline IC provides confirmed Cr(VI) content.
 AGT Labs performs bulk chromate primer identification from chip samples with results in µg/g and % Cr(VI) by weight.

 Can Cr(VI) and total chromium be tested from the same filter?